 Telegraph Cove is the departure and return point of all our trips.
-Because we are based in the cove we have priority access to boat launches, allowing you to be first on the water.
-After only 2 minutes of paddling you will be in the heart of the dynamic Johnstone Strait.
+Because we are based in the cove, we have priority access to boat launches, allowing you to be first on the water.
+After only two minutes of paddling, you will be in the heart of the dynamic Johnstone Strait.

 Experienced SKGABC Certified Guides

-Our outstanding team of SKGABC certified guides is the backbone of our company, facilitating your experience with us from start to finish.
-On trips our guides fill the roles of group leader, paddling instructor, naturalist, risk-manager, weather forecaster, chef, wildlife tracker, and your new best friend.
+Our outstanding team of SKGABC certified guides is the backbone of our company, facilitating your experience from start to finish.
+On trips, our guides fill the roles of group leader, paddling instructor, naturalist, risk-manager, weather forecaster, chef, wildlife tracker, and your new best friend.
 Our team is made up of an incredible group of people, all with unique stories and backgrounds and inescapable passions for the outdoors and the area we operate in.
 This passion brings our guides back to the Strait summer after summer.
-Our average lead guide has spent 3 years at NIK, and Brad has been with us for 21!
+On average, our lead guides spend three years at NIK, and Brad has been with us for 21!

-Our team of returning staff means your guide knows the area well.
-This allows them to craft your day around the local forecast, currents and wildlife patterns from a position of knowledge and experience.
-Whether the fog is rolling in, the wind is picking up, or the sun is shining on down, your guide knows how to make the most of the day.
-We fully trust our guides to manage your experience with a focus on safety, comfort and wonder.
+Our team of returning staff means that your guide knows the area well.
+This allows them to craft your day around the local forecast, currents, and wildlife patterns from a position of knowledge and experience.
+If the fog rolls in, the wind picks up, or the sun shines down, your guide will know how to make the most of the day.
+We trust our guides fully to manage your experience with a focus on safety, comfort, and wonder.

 All of our day tours use durable plastic double kayaks.
 These kayaks are as stable as it gets.
-They have plenty of room for storage, bungees on their decks for quick access to water, and have comfortable seats and backrests.
+They have plenty of room for storage, bungees on their decks for quick access to water bottles, and comfortable seats and backrests.

-We will provide you with dry bags for any personal belongings you would like to bring with you.
-Dry bags are the best way to store your lunch if you want it to stay nice and dry!
-Dry bags are leak free 99% of the time, every time.
-Because of the small chance they might leak, we recommend storing electronics in a more rugged container within a dry bag.
+We will provide you with dry bags for any personal belongings you would like to bring.
+If you want your snacks to stay nice and dry, dry bags are the best way to store them.
+Dry bags are leak-free, 99% of the time, every time.
+Due to the small chance that dry bags can leak, we recommend storing electronics in a more rugged container within a dry bag.

 Paddles, Spray Skirts, PFDs, and Safety Equipment